saveryanov/avatars/README.md

 Parameter           | Description
 ------------------- | -------------
-ceed                | Some string that will be used as a ceed for randomizer (default: random string) width               | Width of the output image in px (default: 256) height              | Height of the output image in px (default: 256) pwidth              | Width of the generated pattern in cells (default: 16)
+seed                | Some string that will be used as a seed for randomizer (default: random string) width               | Width of the output image in px (default: 256) height              | Height of the output image in px (default: 256) pwidth              | Width of the generated pattern in cells (default: 16)